 This lack of symmetry is one of the most defining features of a Victorian home.
-If you want your home to have that authentic Victorian feel, you need to make sure that it’s not symmetrical.
-Instead, it has different wings and projections that give it a unique look.
-Victorians were all about individuality, so don’t be afraid to add your personal touches to your home’s design.
+If you want your home to have that authentic Victorian feel, you must ensure it’s not symmetrical.
+Instead, it has different wings and projections, giving it a unique look.
+Victorians were all about individuality, so don’t be afraid to add personal touches to your home’s design.

 Intricate and Decorative Details

 Another defining feature of Victorian homes is the amount of intricate and decorative details.
 This is in stark contrast to the more minimalist designs popular today.